framedsc/Sitesource/markdown/basics.md

 ## ReShade

-**Reshade** is a post-processing injector for games, allowing you to add many post-processing effects to games such as ambient occlusion, depth of field, colour grading and so much more.
-It's commonly used in many of our shots as it helps to get the shot looking just the way we want.
+**ReShade** is a post-processing injector for games, allowing you to add many post-processing effects to games such as bloom, ambient occlusion, depth of field, colour grading and so much more.

+While it is incredibly popular for 'dressing up' a game's looks to a user's taste, it's since become very useful for the PC screenshotting community as an extremely flexible editor that provides an in-game, real-time preview.

+### The depth buffer

+A 2D representation of how far or close objects are as seen from the camera, the depth buffer is what makes ReShade so powerful.
+It can be used to generate highly sophisticated effects such as [cinematic depth of field](./ReshadeGuides/Shaders/cinematicdof.htm) and raytraced lighting.
+It can even add [faux volumetric fog](https://twitter.com/FransBouma/status/1506372102835822599) to a scene, or even just be used for gorgeous [silhouette effects](https://framedsc.com/HallOfFramed/?imageId=1631466300).

+ReShade's ability to grab a game's depth buffer may also be useful for those that know how to work with it in a compositor like Photoshop, After Effects, or Nuke.
+We have a guide that covers the process of capturing this depth buffer for use externally **[here](./ReshadeGuides/depthguide.htm)**.

-### Why use reshade instead (besides) of Lightroom or Photoshop?
+### Why ReShade?

-Basically, reshade is applying shaders over a game, so you can add effects such as bloom that don't really exist in image processing software because is more of a game-orientated thing, like adding bloom to a game scene makes sense.

-But what makes reshade really the most powerful for us is the game's depth buffer, which is basically a map of values that tell reshade if a pixel is far or close.
-That info can be used for a whole lot of things.
-The most popular probably being depth of field, something that would take ages to do in stuff like photoshop (with the right plugin and knowledge) takes seconds in reshade.
-You can also lighten up or darken subjects based on depth, so no need to carefully mask stuff that you want to edit.

-Another area of utility is ambient occlusion or ray tracing shaders, which add "shadows" and lighting to the game depending on the scene geometry.

-These are just a couple of examples of using reshade, even if you intend to edit the shot in Lightroom later.
-Of course, doing color grading and edits that you could do on Lightrom in-game is also valuable, but you do have to take in mind the longer the time you spend on a shot, the chances of something happening that ruins your shot (ex: the game crashing) increases.
+...instead of more conventional photo editors like Photoshop or Lightroom?

+A lot of the depth effects written for ReShade are typically quite difficult if not near impossible to replicate in an external editor without some serious plugins or knowledge on how to recreate them.
+Many also choose ReShade because it's convenient - it's right there always alongside your game, easy to access and use at any time, and it's *free*.

+That's not to say it doesn't come with downsides, ReShade can be a major performance hit, not to mention it gets increasingly unstable the more complex your effects get.
+Some do prefer the experience of working in an external editor just for the peace of mind that their game won't crash on them after a couple hours of work.

-For more use-cases and explanations on why reshade is useful to us check out our [guide to setting Reshade up](./ReshadeGuides/setupreshade.htm) as well as a [catalogue](./ReshadeGuides/shaderscatalogue.htm) of almost every Reshade shader out there.
+For more use cases for ReShade, check out our [guide to setting Reshade up](./ReshadeGuides/setupreshade.htm) as well as our [catalogue](./ReshadeGuides/shaderscatalogue.htm) of almost every Reshade shader out there.

 ### More links
 - [Official page](https://reshade.me/)